 The Captain (sometimes referred to as ‘Pilot’) is ultimately in charge of the aircraft, it’s crew and occupants, unless they are flying with a Training Captain (where the Training Captain would be in charge).

 The Captain wear 4 stripes on their uniform.

 Senior First Officer

 Generally speaking a Senior First Officer is someone who has over approximately 1,500 hours of total flight time.
 Some airlines may have additional requirements, such as holding a full ATPL or being almost ‘command ready‘ which is an airline’s way of saying they have the ability to be promoted to Captain but are waiting for a position to become available.

 Anyone other than the rank of Captain or Training Captain is sometimes referred to as the ‘Co-Pilot’.

-A Senior First Officer wears 3 stripes on their uniform.
+A Senior First Officer has 3 stripes on their uniform.

 The First Officer usually wears 2 or 3 stripes depending on the airline.
 Some First Officers are automatically issued 3 stripes from their day of joining (typically at Long Haul airlines), whereas some start of with 2 and only get 3 when they are promoted to Senior First Officer.

-The Second Officer would normally wear 2 stripes on their uniform.
+The Second Officer would normally have 2 stripes on their uniform.